Capital Blues

 Beginner Lesson (8:15 pm – 9:00 pm, Back Room)

-Instructors: Catherine Cole and David Stein
+Instructors: Megan Richards and Catherine Cole

 Catherine (she/her) found her way to partner dancing during her first week of college, becoming an active member of the William & Mary swing dance club.
 She attended out-of-town events, taught beginner lessons, and served as club marketing officer.
 After a hiatus from dancing during graduate school in which Catherine earned her MFA in Printmaking, she returned to swing dancing in the DC area and began attending and volunteering for blues in the Back Room in 2015.
 Catherine likes to find connections between her music and art background and dance, drawing from the elements and principles of art and music to find ways to improvise, play, and have conversations with her partners within the frame of the dance.